 Critically Endangered Pillar Coral Ark

 One of the most endangered of all corals in the Caribbean are the massive Pillar corals, reaching upwards towards the surface like majestic skyscrapers.
-These corals are extremely slow-growing and to disease and have all but disappeared from Florida’s Coral Reef.
+These corals are extremely slow-growing and prone to disease and have all but disappeared from Florida’s Coral Reef.
 To archive the genetic and provide opportunities for lab rearing and future out planting, Frost Science, along with other public aquariums and experts in coral husbandry are serving as “arks” to house remaining coral fragments and develop spawning and rearing techniques for these critically endangered species.
 The hope is that one day we will be able to transplant these corals and their offspring back out into the wild as part of a thriving ecosystem.

 Diadema Sea Urchin Restoration